LinoyYarkoni/GymTracker/README.md

 # GymTracker

-### Android (Java) application used for tracking your gym sessions, user registration and authentication managed by Firebase Authentication
+### Android (Java) application used for tracking your gym sessions.
+### User registration and authentication managed by Firebase Authentication

 ## Login and Sign Up:
 #### For login enter your email and password